Nate Lowe Player Props: Rangers vs. White Sox

-Nate Lowe -- batting .344 in his past 10 games -- will be in action for the Texas Rangers against the Chicago White Sox, with Dylan Cease on the mound, on August 2 at 8:05 PM ET.
+The Texas Rangers, including Nate Lowe (.512 on-base percentage in past 10 games, 129 points above season-long percentage), battle starter Touki Toussaint and the Chicago White Sox at Globe Life Field, Thursday at 2:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the White Sox.
+In his most recent appearance, he racked up two hits (going 2-for-3 with an RBI) against the White Sox.

 Nate Lowe Game Info & Props vs. the White Sox